 Protect your computer and mobile devices

-- Make certain that any electronic device you use to access ameriprise.com has up-to-date security and anti-spyware, antivirus, and firewall software.
+- Make certain that any electronic device you use to access ameriprise.com has current browser versions; up-to-date software; and security software that includes anti-spyware, antivirus, and firewall features.

-- Beware of accessing your accounts on a wireless network, particularly if that network is in an unsecured area.
+- Beware of accessing your accounts on a wireless network, particularly if that network is public or in an unsecured area.